rsuite/rsuite/docs/pages/components/form/en-US/help-block.md

 ### Help Block

-`<HelpBlock>` A help description can be defined below the form component.
+`<FormHelpText>` A help description can be defined below the form component.
 If the `tooltip` property is set, an icon will be displayed on the form component and the help description information will be displayed as `<Tooltip>`.

 <!--start-code-->